MicrosoftDocs/VBA-Docs/api/Excel.modeltablenamechanges.md

 ---

-# ModelTableNameChanges Object (Excel)
+# ModelTableNameChanges object (Excel)

-A collection of [ModelTableNameChange Object (Excel)](Excel.modeltablenamechange.md) objects representing table names before and after a table name change in the Excel data model.
+A collection of [ModelTableNameChange object (Excel)](Excel.modeltablenamechange.md) objects representing table names before and after a table name change in the Excel data model.

 ## See also